 Market Review

-U.S. stocks had a wild week, with the major indexes recording their biggest one-day sell-off of the year on Monday.
-The indexes recovered some of those losses on Tuesday and finally finished the week with quite manageable declines.
-The Dow Jones Industrial Average dropped 0.8 percent over the week to 26,287.44.
-The S&P 500 booked a weekly loss of 0.5 percent to finish at 2,918.65.
-The Nasdaq shed 0.6 percent for the week to end at 7,959.14.
-Of the S&P sectors, utilities led advancers, while energy led decliners.
-The CBOE Volatility Index (VIX), widely considered the best gauge of fear in the market, traded near 18.
+U.S. stocks finished another week with losses.
+The Dow Jones Industrial Average lost 2.5% over the week to 28,256.03.
+The S&P 500 booked a weekly loss of 2.1% to close at 3,225.52.
+On Friday, both the Dow and S&P 500 recorded their biggest one day falls since August.
+The Nasdaq shed 1.8 percent for the week to end at 9,150.94.
+After all three benchmark indexes saw record highs earlier in January, for the year to date the Dow is now down 1% and the S&P 500 is down 0.2%, while the technology heavy Nasdaq index is still up 2%.
+Most key S&P sectors ended in negative territory for the week, led by energy.
+The utilities sector was the only gainer.
+The CBOE Volatility Index (VIX), widely considered the best gauge of fear in the market, jumped to 18.8.
 Read MoreYou are currently viewing a placeholder content from X. To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

 More Information